noahwilkie/sys-ftpd-light/README.md

 # sys-ftpd-nolight

-Turned the led off for cathery's [sys-ftpd-light](https://github.com/cathery/sys-ftpd-light)
+I just removed the lines that control the Joy-Cons led from cathery's [sys-ftpd-light](https://github.com/cathery/sys-ftpd-light)

 Put the contents of the sd_card folder in the root of your sd-card or else the Module won't work!